ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - Additional plugin(`grafana.plugins`), `grafana-piechart-panel` needed in by Traefik's dashboard is installed.
 - Loki data source is added (`grafana.additionalDataSource`)
 - Grafana ServiceMonitor label and job label is configured (`serviceMonitor`)
+- Grafana sidecar dashboard provisioner, additional configuration (on top of the one added by kube-prometheus-stack, to search in all namespaces (`sidecar.dashboards.searchNamespace`)

 ```yml
 grafana: